 Train Services

 There are three types of train on the Tokaido Shinkansen line: the Nozomi, Hikari and Kodama.
-The Nozomi is the most frequent and the fastest train as it travels between Kyoto and Tokyo in just 2 hours and 20 minutes.
-However, this train is not covered by the Japan Rail Pass.
-If you wish to use the Japan Rail Pass, your best choice is the Hikari which takes just two hours and 40 minutes to cover the distance.
+The Nozomi is the most frequent and the fastest train as it travels between Kyoto and Tokyo in about 2 hours and 20 minutes.
+However, this train is not covered by the Japan Rail Pass unless pass holders buy a separate “NOZOMI MIZUHO Ticket” before boarding.
+If you wish to use the Japan Rail Pass without this extra ticket, your best choice is the Hikari which takes about two hours and 40 minutes to cover the distance.
 The Kodama stops at every station en route and so takes about four hours.

 Tickets